schwilklab/understory-ma/ms/understory-ma-ms.md

 Table 1: Standardized mean differences.
 An "*" indicates a significant result at $\alpha = 0.1$.
 [DWS: is this true?
 Table need to be improved.
 Perhaps separate tables for subsets of variables?]

 There were not a sufficient number of papers that reported data on forb richness, forb cover, and graminoid richness for burn vs control, thin vs control, or thin vs control groups.
 Because of this, further study on the effects of burning and thinning on forb richness, forb cover, and graminoid richness are needed for analysis to take place.
+[DWS: can we lump and or eliminate variables then?]

 Discussion
 ==========

+Understory communities response to fire and thinning was highly variable across the included studies and few comparisons had mean differences signfiicantly different from zero [Table ??].
 In general, understory plant species did not respond as predicted to fire surrogate treatments.

+Thinning treatments had higher understory species richness, especially of non-native plants, than did burn treatments or controls.

 Disturbance treatments were different from controls as predicted but thinning and burning were not surrogates.
 Thinning increased understory cover and richness (both native and non-native) which presumably increased understory diversity and thus, forest diversity.
 In addition thinning has the negative consequence of enhancing richness and cover of non-native species which is not a desirable outcome in most management scenarios.
 Burning reduced shrub cover as compared to the other two treatments and this may or may not be a negative consequence depending on the management objective.

-In addition to the significant findings reported above, there were a handful of results that suggested a trend, and could be analyzed in the near future after additional data has been collected.
-Total species richness and native richness may increase after thinning.
-This would support our finding that both native cover and non-native richness increase after this disturbance treatment.
-Total species percent cover may also decrease in response to fire.
-Our analyses suggest burning does not increase exotic plants in the understory but this also requires further work.
+[DWS: TODO, more]

 Increase of exotic species due to disturbance is well established as is the intensity of disturbance and amount of increase [@Bartuszevige+Kennedy-2009; @Schwilk+Keeley+etal-2009].
 One concern of manipulating systems for conservation outcomes (e.g. fire surrogate treatments) is the risk of increasing the amount of exotic species.
 This is especially true when large-scale manipulations are applied such as in national forests for which follow-up treatment may be unfeasible.
 Although increases in these studies were not large, they could be biologically significant if they were allowed to increase in forest understory or if they were introduced after the treatment application.
 However, some forest stands may be at greater risk for establishment of exotic species.
-For example, exotic species are less likely to establish in the interior of forests, and more likely to establish in areas near other large invasions and human establishments [CITATIONS, @Bartuszevige+Gorchov+etal-2006].
+For example, exotic species are less likely to establish in the interior of forests, and more likely to establish in areas near other large invasions and human establishments [OTHER CITATIONS, @Bartuszevige+Gorchov+etal-2006].
 Thus, an important consideration for treatment application is proximity to the wildland urban interface (WUI).

 To prevent the spread of exotic plants into forest ecosystems after thinning, managers should consider several management options including: no treatment, pre-treatment of exotic plants to reduce their abundance prior to treatment, seeding with native plants [@Korb+Johnson+etal-2004], reducing grazing by domestic livestock prior to and immediately after treatment [@Keeley-2006b], or conducting a low impact disturbance (e.g. burning only); [@Dodson+Fiedler-2006; @Laughlin+Bakker+etal-2008].
 Thinning treatments in particular can be modified to reduce soil disturbance (which facilitates invasion of exotic plants).
 Also, thinning in winter months when equipment will drive over snow will also minimize soil disturbance and thus, the probability of invasion [@Gundale+DeLuca+etal-2005].

 We had insufficient data on forbs to generate significant results.
 Further studies directed at the effects of fire and fire surrogates on forb richness and cover are needed for analysis to take place.
+[DWS: then remove, lump]

 Many of the studies included in this review concluded that multiple entries into a forest are needed to properly restore the understory to the historical range of variation [Harrington+Edwards-1999; @Metlen+Fiedler-2006; @Laughlin+Bakker+etal-2008; @Waldrop+Yaussy+etal-2008].
 Few studies have followed systems over multiple entries; however, Laughlin et al. [-@Laughlin+Bakker+etal-2008] followed a restoration for over a decade after multiple entries.
 In this system, there was an immediate positive response to herbaceous production.
 However, differences in species richness took much longer to occur; species richness was higher in treated areas compared to controls after 11 years.
 The results from this long-term study indicate that restoration of the understory to historical variability is a long-term process involving repeated prescribed burns.
 The @Laughlin+Bakker+etal-2008 data also provide another important lesson: active fire suppression has occurred for most of the last century and restoration management of the forests is a relatively new occurrence, therefore, it may take multiple treatments to restore a forest.
 In addition, it may take many years before the effects of the treatments are fully realized.